triSYCL/triSYCL/doc/about-sycl.rst

-- SYCL_ is an open standard from Khronos_ with a working committee (you can contribute!) and we can expect several implementations (commercial or open source) on many platforms soon, ranging from GPU, APU, FPGA, DSP... down to plain CPU;
+- SYCL_ is an open standard from Khronos_ with a working committee (you can contribute!) and we can expect several implementations (commercial or open source) on many platforms soon, ranging from GPU, APU, FPGA, DSP, CGRA, AI/ML accelerators... down to plain CPU;

-- it offers a *single-source* `C++`_ programming model that allows taking advantage of the modern C++14/C++17 superpower, unifying both the host and accelerator sides.
+- it offers a *single-source* `C++`_ programming model that allows taking advantage of the modern C++20 superpower, unifying both the host and accelerator sides.
 For example it is possible to write generic accelerated functions on the accelerators in a terse way by using (variadic) templates, meta-programming and generic variadic